stained glass - simple.jpg

 • Curates find a new call after 3 years

-2. Curacy Funding for rectors/vicars/priest-in charge and associates/assistants
+2. Curacy Funding for rectors/vicars/priest-in charge or associates/assistants

 (application due by December 15)